markyoder/wasp_clone/wasphive/README.md

 ### ChildExactlyOne Details and Examples

 The ***Child Exactly One*** rule contains multiple relative input lookup paths.
 Each of these lookup paths can optionally have an assigned lookup value.
-There may be multiple of these rules for any given element in the schema.
+There may be more than one of these rules for any given element in the schema.
 Of the given list of elements, *exactly one* must exist in the input in order for this rule to pass.
-If there is a lookup value associated with the lookup path, then that path's value in the input must be equal to what is provided in the schema in order for that element to count towards existence.
+If there is a lookup value associated with the lookup path, then that path's value in the input must be equal to that provided in the schema in order for that element to count toward existence.

 Schema example:
 ```javascript